 B. This woman however just like any other had longed for a child but failed.
 Then like any other childless woman, had made up her mind to move on with life.
 Gradually she became comfortable with where she was in life.
-This was obvious when she said ‘I have a home among my own people’.
-Though her husband was old she had nothing to fear because she had her own house and after husband dies her people will continue look after her.
+This was obvious when she said ‘I have a home among my own people.
+Though her husband was old, she had nothing to fear because she had her own house and after her husband dies her people will continue to look after her.

-C. The prophecy in the other hand was risky.
+C. The prophecy, on the other hand, was risky.
 What if the family members thought she was cheating on her husband and disowned her?
 (Her husband was old).
-Cleary the fulfillment of the prophecy was off the limits of her comfort zone and she was uncertain of its results.
+Clearly, the fulfillment of the prophecy was off, the limits of her comfort zone and she was uncertain of its results.
 Then the Lord suddenly challenged her faith!
 The Bible tells us that the woman conceived and the next year about that time gave birth to a son.

 B. The Bible further tells us that the boy grew up to be a fine lad.
 Then the disaster strikes.
 Now the woman’s response to the tragedy is interesting.
 Instead of arranging for the dead boy’s funeral (Jews in general bury the dead within 24 hours) she placed him on Elisha’s bed and took off.
 This was an act of faith.
 She believed God could raise her son from the dead.

-Lesson: Our faith needs to grow because discovering all the good things that God has for us is not always easy.
+Our faith needs to grow because discovering all the good things that God has for us is not always easy.
 Certain things come to pass quickly and easily while others don’t.
-At such times instead of waiting upon the Lord for answers it’s more convenient to give into feelings of insecurity, feel happy about what the Lord has already done for us and forget about the far greater things yet to come.
-In such occasions God takes the freedom to refine our faith.
-This brings us to the point how we should behave in times of refinement.
+At such times instead of waiting upon the Lord for answers, it’s more convenient to give in to feelings of insecurity, feel happy about what the Lord has already done for us, and forget about the far greater things yet to come.
+On such occasions, God takes the freedom to refine our faith.
+This brings us to the point of how we should behave in times of refinement.

 A. The boy died while helping his father in the field and the news of his death must have spread in the neighborhood very quickly.
-In the biblical times it was a universal opinion among the Jews that calamities of all kinds were the effects of sin, (John 9:2).
-In this case because the deceased was a boy the neighbors would say that he was fathered by a man other than the Shunammite’s husband and the Lord’s anger descended upon her son, (2 Samuel 12:13; 2 Samuel 12:15-19).
+In biblical times, it was a universal opinion among the Jews that calamities of all kinds were the effects of sin, (John 9:2).
+In this case, because the deceased was a boy the neighbors would say that he was fathered by a man other than the Shunammite’s husband and the Lord’s anger descended upon her son, (2 Samuel 12:13; 2 Samuel 12:15-19).
 This was definitely one of her concerns too.
-But instead of blaming the prophet she took hold of his feet an act of submission towards Elisha’s spiritual authority.
+But instead of blaming the prophet, she took hold of his feet an act of submission towards Elisha’s spiritual authority.

-B. We know that God honored her faith and her humble attitude because at the end he brought her son back to life.
-In the Bible the Shunammite woman is not the only one whose faith was refined.
-There was Abraham (Genesis 22:1-10), Job (Job 1:8-12), Mary (Luke 1:29), Joseph (Matthew 1:20), Zacharias (Luke 1:20) and many others.
+B. We know that God honored her faith and her humble attitude because, in the end, he brought her son back to life.
+In the Bible, the Shunammite woman is not the only one whose faith was refined.
+There was Abraham (Genesis 22:1-10), Job (Job 1:8-12), Mary (Luke 1:29), Joseph (Matthew 1:20), Zacharias (Luke 1:20), and many others.
 All of them walked through the painful process known as the refinement of their faith.
 Yet none of them turned their backs on God, (Job 1:22; Luke 1:38; Matthew 1:24)

 C. The outcome was God honored their faith.
 A great nation was born out of Abraham’s offspring (Genesis 22:17-18).
 God gave Job the honor of interceding for his friends and blessed the latter part of his life more than the former part (Job 42:7-9; Job 42:12).
 Elizabeth could boldly say that God took her shame away (Luke 1:25).

-Lesson: This is exactly the way we also should respond to God times of refinement.
+This is exactly the way we also should respond to God’s times of refinement.
 We must not complain, turn our backs on God or return to our old ways.
-But fully submit ourselves to God’s authority and allow him to refine our faith and let it grow.
+But fully submit ourselves to God’s authority and allow Him to refine our faith and let it grow.
 When we do God is faithful to honor and reward us.

-A. Identify your comfort zone: Let me share with you a true story.
+Let me share with you a true story.
 I know a young man who works in a Pizza restaurant.
-Usually restaurants are open 7 days a week and this one was not an exception.
-Consequently this boy stopped coming to church because like any other employee he also had to work on Sundays, that is if he further wished to work there.
+Usually, restaurants are open 7 days a week and this one was not an exception.
+Consequently, this boy stopped coming to church because like any other employee he also had to work on Sundays, that is if he further wished to work there.
 This seemed to him fair enough for some time and it was his comfort zone.